EnigmaCurry/curlbomb/README.md

     echo "apt-get install curl" | curlbomb -w

-By default, curlbomb serves from the IP address of the local machine.
+By default, curlbomb constructs URLs with the IP address of the local machine.
 This usually means that clients on another network will be unable to retrieve anything from curlbomb, unless you have a port opened up through your firewall.
 As an alternative, curlbomb can be